fstnetwork/module-api/02-Token/01-Get_Token_Info.md

       - `timestamp`: The exact transaction time on Blockchain.
 The format is Unix Timestamp in millisecond resolution.
       - `from`: Address of the sender.
       - `to `: Address of the receiver.
       - `value`: Amount of token/voucher has been transferred.
-The format is Decimaled Number.
+The format is Decimaled Number.
       - `transaction`: The transaction hash of this action.
   - `holders`: Addresses which own the token.
     - `edges`:
       - `cursor`: _Please refer to [document of GraphQL](https://graphql.org/learn/pagination/)_
       - `node`:
         - `address`: The holders address.
         - `balance`: Amount of the token the holder owns.
-The format is Decimaled Number.
+The format is Decimaled Number.

   **Parameters only for Token**
   - `issuer`: Token issuer.